How can we help you?

 In addition, a new switchyard will be built at the proposed connection point where the new transmission line will connect into the existing Tamworth-Armidale 330kV line.
 The substations, switchyard and transmission line will be constructed in parallel with the wind farm.

-The project dates back to 2001, when a group of local landowners conceived of a wind farm in the Walcha area.
-However, Vestas has been involved with the project since 2019.
+Whilst the project dates back to 2001, when a group of local landowners conceived of a wind farm in the Walcha area, Vestas has been involved with the project since 2019.

-Subject to development consent, we expect to start construction in 2025, and would expect construction to last approximately two years, followed by 3-4 months of project commissioning.
-Based on this timeframe, we would expect the project to begin commercial operations in mid-2027.
+Subject to development consent, we expect to start construction in 2027, and would expect construction to last approximately three years, followed by 6 months of project commissioning.
+Based on this timeframe, we would expect the project to begin commercial operations in 2030.

 The project is not dependent on government subsidies for construction or operation.
 Wind farms are considered one of the cheapest forms of new electricity generation, along with solar energy, and can produce energy at a significantly lower cost than coal or gas-fired power stations.